Join

-By default, MyListing locks the Listings post type, and because of this, you are unable to do certain things like use Elementor’s Display Conditions to apply Popups to Listings.
+By default, MyListing locks the Listings post type, and because of this, you cannot do certain things like use Elementor’s Display Conditions to apply Popups to Listings.

 This guide will teach you how to unlock the Listing Types post type and apply an Elementor Popup to your Listings.